MaxKampsVu/micro_benchmarks/README.md

 Contains the infrastructure for performing microbenchmark-based leakage detection on ChipWhisperer-compatible devices.
 This includes:
 - Data capture routines using the ChipWhisperer API.
-- Correlation Power Analysis (CPA) scripts for identifying leakage
+- Correlation Power Analysis (CPA) scripts for identifying leakage.
 - Automation scripts for running benchmarks and collecting traces.

 ### `Sc_Verif_modelling/`